zytancl/AO3-to-Wayback-Machine/README.md

 A userscript that automatically saves AO3 fics to the [Internet Archive Wayback Machine](https://web.archive.org/) when you bookmark them, and fills your bookmark notes with a Wayback link, the fic's author, and the date you bookmarked it.

-Expect constant updates because the auto-archive function may randomly stop working.
+Expect random updates because the auto-archive function may randomly stop working.

 ## Features